 If you’re part of this exclusive group, you’ll enjoy better credit and loan interest rates than your lower-rated peers.

-Lenders performing a credit health check generally approve and offer borrowers who have this score with favourable rates because they have demonstrated their ability to pay their loans without delays.
+For borrowers with this type of score, lenders performing a credit health check will generally approve applications and offer favourable rates because they have demonstrated their ability to pay their loans without delays.

-Lenders performing an online credit check generally perceived credit scores between 700 and 799 as ‘very good’.
+Lenders performing an online credit check will generally perceive credit scores between 700 and 799 as ‘very good’.
 While borrowers with this rating have no problem getting their applications approved, they may not enjoy the same excellent rates as individuals with higher credit scores.

-One way to improve your credit score is to limit the number of your credit applications.
-Remember, too many of these and you run the risk of having a lower credit rating.
+One way to improve your credit score is to limit the number of credit applications.
+Remember, too many of these, and you run the risk of having a lower credit rating.

-If you’re wondering what is a credit score that’s perceived to be the average, it’s anything between 500 and 699.
-Most lenders feel that this is an ‘acceptable’ level because it shows that you haven’t had any major credit mishaps like bankruptcies and defaults.
+If you’re wondering, ‘What is a credit score that’s perceived to be average?’ it’s generally between 500 and 699.
+Most lenders feel that this is an ‘acceptable’ level because it shows that you haven’t had any major credit mishaps like bankruptcies or defaults.

 While this credit score level is below average, it often means borrowers don’t have major issues like bankruptcies.
 Usually, people who belong to this category are young people who are still in the process of building their credit history.

-If you belong to this credit score bracket, you probably have negative data on your credit history like payment defaults and/or frequent late payments.
-Fortunately, you can improve your rating by paying your bills on time, avoiding making multiple credit applications, and waiting for any defaults to be cleared on your record (a process that usually takes up to five years).
+If you belong to this credit score bracket, you probably have negative data on your credit history, like payment defaults and/or frequent late payments.
+Fortunately, you can improve your rating by paying your bills on time, avoiding making multiple credit applications, and waiting for any defaults to be cleared from your record (which usually takes around five years).

-Borrowers are not just curious about ‘what is a credit score’, but also how it could give them a wide range of financial benefits, especially when it comes to saving money and getting access to favourable loans and lines of credit.
+Borrowers are not just curious about ‘What is a credit score?’
+They also wonder how it could give them a wide range of financial benefits, especially when it comes to saving money and getting access to favourable loans and lines of credit.

 Higher borrowing capacity.
 If lenders conduct an online credit check and find that you have a high credit score, chances are they’ll let you borrow more money because you have already demonstrated your ability to meet your repayments on time.

 Better negotiating power.
 In general, borrowers with a high credit score have more negotiating power than those with lower ratings, allowing them to access more favourable loans and credits.
-Nonetheless, your credit rating is just one of the few criteria lenders take into account when calculating the interest rates, so having a high credit score is not a 100% guaranty that you automatically get lower rates.
+Nonetheless, your credit rating is just one of the few criteria lenders take into account when calculating your interest rates, so having a high credit score is not a 100% guarantee that you will automatically get lower rates.

 Increased chance of loan or credit card approval.
 While lenders use different factors to determine your creditworthiness, having a higher credit score increases your chance of getting more favourable rates than your peers with lower ratings.